RainbowHackerHorse/FreeBSD-On-Linode/README.md

 	Default en-US

 ### Networking:
--Interface is vtnet0
+- Interface is vtnet0
--IPv4 is provided by DHCP
+- IPv4 is provided by DHCP
--IPv4 DNS is set to 8.8.8.8
+- IPv4 DNS is set to 8.8.8.8
--IPv6 is assigned via SLAAC
+- IPv6 is assigned via SLAAC
--IPv6 DNS is set to 2600:3c03::5 (Newark)
+- IPv6 DNS is set to 2600:3c03::5 (Newark)

 ### Packages:
 `pkg` has been bootstrapped.
 No database has been created and no other ports installed.